Save Rock and Roll: Singles

 The record's lead single, "My Songs Know What You Did in the Dark (Light Em Up)", shot up to number two on iTunes within hours of its release.
 It peaked at number 13 on the Billboard Hot 100, marking the band's first top twenty single since the group's 2008 cover of Michael Jackson's "Beat It".
 "My Songs" would shortly sell 5 million downloads in the US to be certified 5× Platinum by the RIAA, and also peak at number five on the UK Singles Chart.
 The band promoted the song with TV performances and in acoustic version at radio interviews.

 Fall Out Boy announced on June 24 that the next single would be "The Phoenix" via the group's Facebook page.
 It was released to American modern rock radio on July 16.

 A month later, the band announced that "Alone Together" would be the album's third single, with a release to pop radio set for August 6, 2013.
 The single peaked at number 71 on the Billboard Hot 100 and spent 8 weeks on the chart, and was certified Platinum by the RIAA.

 "Young Volcanoes" was later announced as the fourth single from the album.
 It officially impacted radio in the United Kingdom on November 4, coinciding with the band's performance at the O2 Academy Islington, and later peaked at number 64 on the UK Singles Chart.

 The Young Blood Chronicles

-Inspired in part by Daft Punk's Interstella 5555: The 5tory of the 5ecret 5tar 5ystem, the band released a music video for all eleven songs on the album in a series titled The Young Blood Chronicles between February 2013 and May 2014.
+Inspired in part by Daft Punk's Electroma, the band released a music video for all eleven songs on the album in a series titled The Young Blood Chronicles between February 2013 and May 2014.
 All eleven videos were shown as one continuous film on May 21, 2014, on Palladia.